Skip to content

 This may be due to incompatibility between the current operating system / components and Docker (e.g., DataFlux Func 2.x comes with Docker 20.10.8, which may have issues on the latest OS versions).

-You can try the following solutions:
+You can try the following methods to resolve:

 Upgrade DataFlux Func to the latest version.
-During the upgrade process, allow the installation script to also upgrade the Docker version.
+During the upgrade process, please allow the installation script to also upgrade the Docker version.
 For details, see Deployment and Maintenance / Upgrade and Restart / Upgrade System.

-Or the Alibaba Cloud mirror site: https://mirrors.aliyun.com/docker-ce/linux/static/stable/
+Or from the Alibaba Cloud mirror site: https://mirrors.aliyun.com/docker-ce/linux/static/stable/

 Bash